Firoz-Hasan/user-post-api/README.md

 4) @Service : hold the business logic and call method in repository layer
 5) @Bean : create instance of object
-6) @Autowire : This is a dependency, I want actual object/instance, Pls create dependency for me.
+6) @Autowire : This is a dependency, I want actual object/instance, Pls create dependency for me. you cant @autowire any class if it not marked with @component
-7) @Component: To make spring annotonation aware that I may need object of this class.
-    It's kinda like "I may need object of this class"
+7) @Component: It means that Spring framework will autodetect these classes for dependency injection when annotation-based configuration and classpath scanning is used.To make spring annotonation aware that It's kinda like "I may need object of this class. @Component is a class level annotation where as
+    @Bean is a method level annotation.

+VS
+     @Configuration annotation indicates that a class declares one or more @Bean methods and may be processed by the Spring container to generate bean definitions and service requests for those beans at runtime.

 8) CSRF - Cross-Site Request Forgery vulnerability allows an attacker to force a logged-in user to perform an important action without their consent or knowledge.
-9) @Restcontroller - response body + controller --> return JSON/XML
+9) @Restcontroller - response body + controller --> return JSON/XML, responsible for handling all the incoming client request and delagates it to appropriate service method.
 10) @controller - returns mapping AKA view as html/jsp
 11) JWT - json web token - used for api authentication
 12) @Repository - This is to indicate that the class defines a data repository.